demandchain/developer.offerengine.com/content/v1/core.md

 # Core Calls

-The following calls provide the core functionality necessary to provide Deem Offers deals to your customers.
+You can provide deals to your customers using just the following core API calls.

 ## Get Deals

-This call allows you to get a list of deals currently available for sale to your customers.
+Use this call to get a list of deals currently available for sale.

 * [Get Deals](/v1/get_deals/)

 ## Execute Purchases

-This call allows you to make deal purchases for your customers.
+Use this call to make deal purchases.

 * [Execute Purchases](/v1/full_purchase/)